Kasp100/Neoncode-docs/types_of_references_and_fields.md

 The `pass` keyword can be used to pass `own` references.
 After passing a reference, the reference cannot be used anymore.

-> This behaves like the negative of declaring a variable: after passing, it's like the variable was never declared in the first place.
+> This behaves like the oppesite of declaring a variable: after passing, the reference is no longer usable and usages .

 ### Using `opt:move(v)`

-The `opt:move(v)` function can be used to pass `own` references inside optionals.
+The `opt:move(v)` function can be used to pass `own` references inside optionals. `v` is replaced with the name of any reassignable (`var`), optional (`opt`) field, local variable, or parameter.

 After passing a reference, the optional is made empty.
-This is only possible if the field, local variable, or parameter is `var`.
+This is only possible if reassignment to `v` is allowed.

+`opt:move(v)` allows fields to transfer ownership inside mutating methods.

 ## Constants (`const`)
 Constants are static fields in a class, non-reassignable, and immutable.